Schematic of my

 Uptime 305 day's, dynamic IP address for more than a year !!

-See the inside of my Freesco box Check out:
+The inside of the first Freesco box

 The Inside of the Machine